-- The computer case cannot have too many intake areas that are unfiltered.
+- The computer case cannot have too many unfiltered intake areas.

-If these conditions are present, it can be argued that the case may remain clean for longer periods of time.
+If these conditions are present, it can be argued that the case may remain clean for longer periods.

 Positive internal air pressure

-Positive air pressure means that you have more air being blown into the case than out.
-The intake fan(s) have a higher rate of airflow compared with that of the exhaust fan(s).
+Positive air pressure means more air is blown into the case than out.
+The intake fans have a higher airflow rate than the exhaust ones.

-While having some positive internal air pressure inside your case is a good thing, it is not the best if it’s to the extreme.
+While having some positive internal case air pressure is good, it is not the best if it’s too excessive.

-If a whole lot of air is being forced into the case with little exhaust airflow, you can find yourself in a position where not enough air movement occurs.
+If a lot of air is being forced into the case with little exhaust airflow, you can find yourself in a position where insufficient air movement occurs.

-This results in stagnant air which can get hot from the internal components and end up raising the internal temperature of the PC.
+This results in stagnant air, which can get hot from the internal components and raise the PC’s internal temperature.

 A standard air filter can be installed in front of your intake fan(s) if your case doesn’t have one to ensure that cleaner and more dust-free air is drawn into your case.

-Because the airflow is more balanced (but not equal air pressure), plenty of air is still exhausted, which means that plenty enough air is flowing in and out to help achieve optimal airflow.
+Because the airflow is more balanced (but not equal air pressure), plenty of air is still exhausted, which means plenty is flowing in and out to help achieve optimal airflow.

-This leaves very little chance for stagnant air hanging around to warm up and to cause the internal temperature to rise above desired levels.
+This leaves little chance for stagnant air hanging around to warm up and prevents the internal temperature from rising above desired levels.

 How to configure the fans

-Take a look at the fans that you currently have in your PC.
-Take note of how many intake fans you have versus the amount of exhaust fans.
+Take a look at the fans that you currently have on your PC.
+Take note of how many intakes you have versus the number of exhaust fans.

-If you have any that are noisy, disconnect them one at a time until the noise is gone.
 You will then be clear on which fans you need to replace.
-If a fan is noisy from a cold start up but goes quieter as it spins, be sure to replace it as it will most likely give you problems later on.
+If one or more are noisy from a cold start-up but go quieter as they spin, be sure to replace it, as it will most likely give you problems later on.